cqx931/ddc2019Workshop/README.md

 ## Before Class
 * Make sure you have chrome browser installed and Atom code editor.
 * Read [7 Sketchy Terms and Conditions You Didn't Read (but Probably Should)](https://www.thrillist.com/tech/nation/terms-and-conditions-youve-mindlessly-agreed-to-fine-print-in-end-user-license-agreements)
-* (Optional) Check out Daniel Shiffman's tutorial for web extensions if you prefer to start learning about how to make web extensions by yourself.
+* (Optional) Check out Daniel Shiffman's tutorial for web extensions if you want to start learning about how to make web extensions by yourself.

 ## Exercise Descriptions
 ### I.Understanding TERMS OF SERVICE
 - Step 1: Make a list of ten digital tools you've used most in the last two months.
   - What app/web service do you use to communicate with your family or your friends?
 To search information or ask questions?
 To have fun and spend your free time?
-- Step 2: Before we have access to these services, we always need to check "I Agree" for their Terms of Service.
-However, no one reads Terms of Service, so do I. So let’s learn more about them together with help from others.
+- Step 2: Before we have access to these services, we always need to check "I Agree" to terms of service that no one reads.
+Now let’s learn more about these terms together with the help from a browser extension.
   - Install the browser extension [tosDR](https://chrome.google.com/webstore/detail/terms-of-service-didn%E2%80%99t-r/hjdoplcnndgiblooccencgcggcoihigg?hl=en) in your browser and check [their website](https://edit.tosdr.org/)
   - Work in a group of 3-4 and choose a website/service you want to work on together
     - What data does this service collect from you?
     - How is the company going to use these data?
+    - Who owns the collected data?
     - Does what you read from tosDR matches your current understanding of the web service?
 Is there anything that surprises you?
     - If you found any terms that you don’t understand, refer to the vocabulary list, find more about it online or ask the instructors for help
   - We are going to fill in a google doc together so everyone can refer to it later after class.